kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 **Note: Write down the WP database name, username and password!**

 Run `sudo service mysql restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.

-Now that all external software has been downloaded to the MySQL VM, we no longer need the Cloud NAT to allow egress - run this command to tear it down:

-    source variables.conf && gcloud compute routers nats delete nat --router=router --region=$REGION

-Note that this is simply for cost management, because Cloud NAT has a fixed hourly cost.
-The MySQL VM doesn't require external network access except for when OS patches and software updates are being applied.

 ## Install the Cloud Build Github App
 In the Cloud Console, follow steps [in this article](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers).